-You have to put more distance between you and your canvas, and throw your entire body into it.
+You have to put more distance between yourself and your canvas, and throw your entire body into it.
 You'll need bigger brushes and more paint - lots more paint.
 Which will make you a phenomenal paint-handler.

-Working large-scale is also incredibly energizing.
+Working large-scale is also totally energizing.
 There's this wonderful feeling of athleticism to it.

 Do this for a while and every once in a while.
 You can then go back to your scale of choice, which will seem like a cakewalk by comparison.

 3. Work Longer

 Double or triple the amount of time you typically spend on your work.
 For the same reason: it’s tough.